JordanMartinez/purescript-jordans-reference/11-Syntax/01-Basic-Syntax/src/01-Preliminary-Concepts/02-Explaining-Kinds.md

 -- Kind Signature: `Type -> Type -> Type`
 data BoxOfTwo a b = BoxOfTwo a b

-data BoxOfTwo_Explicit :: Type -> Type -> Type
+data BoxOfTwo_ExplicitKindSignature :: Type -> Type -> Type
-data BoxOfTwo_Explicit a b = BoxOfTwoValue a b
+data BoxOfTwo_ExplicitKindSignature a b = BoxOfTwoValue a b

 -- The below syntax is not valid because it is missing `forall a b.`, --   but it gets the idea across.
-"Forall" syntax will be covered later. higherKindedBy2 :: a -> b -> BoxOfTwo a b higherKindedBy2 a b = BoxOfTwo a b
+The "forall" syntax will be covered later. higherKindedBy2 :: a -> b -> BoxOfTwo a b higherKindedBy2 a b = BoxOfTwo a b